Taylor Hayes (The Bold and the Beautiful): Character and portrayal

-The role of Taylor is considered iconic, and after three years on the series, Tylo was regarded as a fan favorite among viewers.
+The role of Taylor is considered iconic, and after three years on the series, Taylor was regarded as a fan favorite among viewers.
 Marla Hart of the Chicago Tribune stated that she fit in well with the show's "signature glamor casting".
 Discussing Tylo's 1994 temporary exit, Kathleen Sloan of the Toronto Star observed that "fans of the soap couldn't have been more open-mouthed" over the matter.
 In 2004, Soaps in Depth called Taylor "daytime's sexiest shrink".
 Tommy Garret of Canyon News described Taylor as being the "epitome of grace and dignity".
 News24 chose Taylor returning from the dead twice as one of its favorite storylines on The Bold and the Beautiful, though TheWrap's Jennifer Maas wrote: "Taylor died and came back to life twice and both incidents involved the same Moroccan prince.
 Look, we get that it's a soap opera, but even that was a bit much."
 In 2008, Darren Lomas from Daytime Confidential wrote, "The back-from-death version of Taylor is a whole lot more horny than she was back in the day.
 Is it all because she never got over Ridge, her one true love?"
 Chris Eades of CBS Soaps in Depth noted that "Fans were absolutely stunned" by the "all-too-rare surprise" of Taylor's 2018 return, writing: "With Steffy in desperate need of support, it was the perfect time for Taylor to return to town and offer her daughter some help."

 Discussing Tylo's portrayal, Debashine Thangevelo of Independent Online observed, "Having inhabited this role for almost two decades, barring a sabbatical, she has made an indelible impression on viewers."
 Reacting to Taylor being revealed as Bill's shooter, Canyon News wrote: "Tylo delivered some riveting scenes, as a mother concerned about her daughter’s well-being", stating that her return "causes all types of problems which make for interesting TV".
 For her portrayal of Taylor, Tylo was nominated twice for Hottest Female Star at the Soap Opera Digest Awards.
 Tylo also won a Soap Opera Update MVP Award for Best Actress, and a Telvis Award for Foreign Female TV Performer (Finnish: Ulkomainen naisesiintyjä) in 2002 for the role.